JohnysTech/Guess-The-Number-Game/README.md

-The program is still in the beta state.
+The game is still in the beta state.
 Therefore, bugs and minor inconveniences are to be expected.